 Kalk later consulted with the Media Affairs and Broadcast Division of NASA Headquarters and he was tasked with conducting an agency wide needs analysis to assess the scope of the agency’s image management problem.
 His report profiled the systems then in use, from satellite imagery to parts inventory related images.
 It included a set of recommendations that informed the agency’s strategy for getting a handle on its vast collection of images.

 Kalk was later retained by LumenX, another subsidiary of Ball, to evaluate commercial offerings and make recommendations with respect to its machine vision requirements.
-He developed the UVP for ST³, a Chattanooga based startup which provided video streaming services, to a variety of large business concerns, a full four years before YouTube was founded.
+He developed the UVP for ST³, a Chattanooga based startup which provided video streaming services, to a variety of large business concerns, five years before YouTube was founded.
 He later developed the UVP for a new company launched by the founder of the Home Shopping Network, the new venture was the media streaming / product purveying forerunner that inspired the kind of omni-channel initiatives we see today.

 Kalk served as a business consultant and resource manager at Dubai Internet City.
 He directed operations for a communications center with a staff of over fifty while also developing the UVP for a business process outsourcing park designed for rapid scaleability.
 Its clients included Emirates Airlines, Oman Telephone, Deutsche Bank, and Sears.